emrankamil/qrcode-generator/README.md

-# AI Survey Generator
+# QR code generator

 ## 📌 Introduction

-**AI Survey Generator** is a Next.js application that allows users to input a title and generate five AI-driven questions of various types, such as:
+**QR Code Generator** is a Next.js application that allows users to input a URL and generate a QR code.
+The generated QR code is fully customizable, enabling users to adjust the background and foreground colors to their preference.
+Once customized, the QR code can be exported in various formats, including PNG, WEBP, and PDF.

-- Multiple-choice questions
-- Short or long paragraph responses
-- Dropdown options
-- Image uploads

-Users can then submit their responses, which are securely stored in a **MongoDB Atlas** database.

 ---